HLCaptain/ssl-in-the-wild/README.md

 <details>
 <summary><b>Set private environment variables in .env file</b></summary>

 System specific variables (e.g. absolute paths to datasets) should not be under version control or it will result in conflict between different users.
-Your private keys also shouldn't be versioned since you don't want them to be leaked.<br>
+Your private keys also shouldn't be versioned since you don't want them to be leaked.

 Template contains `.env.example` file, which serves as an example.
 Create a new file called `.env` (this name is excluded from version control in .gitignore).
 You should use it for storing environment variables like this: